simbayippy/straitsx-interview/README.md

 A few considerations made:

 - For withdrawals, ensured that deposits are cleared before transferring tokens, to prevent reentrancy attacks
+- Created a public view function of earnedInterest() for users to check their interest earned
 - removed console.log from token.sol for actual deployment since only acts to eat up gas

 ## Task 2